polyanskiy/refractiveindex.info-scripts/README.md

 # refractiveindex.info-scripts
-Python scripts related to refractiveindex.info database
+Collection of Python scripts related to refractiveindex.info database

 ## check_db
 Checks the integrity of the `refractiveindex.info database`